Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

-Arcbitectural historians generally identify 1933 as the year mid-century modern design began in America.
-Certainly, the concepts that later influenced mid-century design began in the 1930s, more in Europe than in the U.S., but they did not really flower in the U.S. until the end of the World War stimulated the demand for affordable housing on a massive scale.
+Architectural historians generally identify 1933 as the year mid-century modern design began in America.
+Certainly, the concepts that later influenced mid-century design began in the 1930s, more in Europe than in the U.S. They did not really flower until the end of the World War stimulated the demand for affordable housing on a massive scale.

 Post-war housing featured "minimalist" interiors, devoid of unnecessary ornamentation, and focused squarely on function.

 New materials, many the products of war-time development such as plastics and engineered wood products, dramatically influenced mid-century designers.
 Plastics such as vinyl, Plexiglas, and Lucite found a place in post-war design for their own qualities, rather than as an imitator of other materials such as wood or stone.